AlyssaNichols/SQL-to-do-list/README.md

 ## The To-Do App

 You are going to create a 'TO DO' application.
-This type of application is very common to tackle when learning a new language, which makes it extremely valuable to work through for the first time.
-Chances are good that at some point in your career you will tackle this again while learning another language.

 **Here are the specific components for the challenge:**